 What is metabolic syndrome?

 Metabolic syndrome is also known as insulin resistance syndrome, or syndrome X. Metabolic syndrome is a collection of health conditions that occur with and/or lead to insulin resistance, which is when cells don’t respond as they should to the hormone insulin.
-Insulin resistance causes blood sugar to stay high for longer than normal, and your body will then store the excess energy as fat and not as glucose.
+Insulin resistance causes blood sugar to stay high for longer than normal, leading to storage of excess energy as fat and not as glucose.
 It isn’t always clear whether obesity or metabolic syndrome happens first, but they certainly often go together.
-Most health professionals will consider a diagnosis of metabolic syndrome with at least three of the following:
+Most health professionals will consider a diagnosis of metabolic syndrome if at least three of the following are observed:

 - Obesity, especially abdominal fat